microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 ### Install Automation

-The COE CLI application assumes that an Azure DevOps organization and project have already been created. it performs the following key steps
+The COE CLI application assumes that an Azure DevOps organization and project have already been created.

+The install performs the following key steps:

 1. Install Azure DevOps Extensions defined in [AzureDevOpsExtensionsDetails.json](../../config/AzureDevOpsExtensionsDetails.json)